eindiran/eindiran.github.io/_posts/2019-10-31-a-history-of-π-approximations-with-bc.markdown

 This is a fun one: it is one of the earliest surviving methods that is accurate to more to two decimal places.
 Archimedes drafted this approximation in his book [Measurement of a Circle](https://en.wikipedia.org/wiki/Measurement_of_a_Circle), by taking the area of a 96-sided regular polygon inscribed on the inside of a circle and a 96-sided regular polygon circumscribed around the outside of the circle, forming a lower and upper bound on the area of the circle itself respectively.
+This technique for estimating $$\pi$$ is extremely important, as many later techniques are variations on this theme: most obviously [Viète's formula](https://en.wikipedia.org/wiki/Vi%C3%A8te%27s_formula).

 Certain Egyptologists have claimed that ancient Egyptians during the [Old Kingdom](https://en.wikipedia.org/wiki/Old_Kingdom_of_Egypt) period, somewhere around 2686 - 2181 BC, used $$\frac{22}{7}$$ as an approximation of $$\pi$$, which would make this approximation older than approximation 1, but the claim has been widely met with skepticism.